Our summer student program generally focuses on one of four major practice areas:

 Compensation & benefits

-Our commitment to our students includes a competitive salary, based on the market rate for summer students, plus vacation pay.
+Our commitment to our students includes a competitive salary, plus vacation pay.
 Gowling WLG also established a guideline for agile working.
 The goal is to ensure a balance between working in the office and working remotely.

 As part of the Gowling WLG Toronto social program, our summer students enjoy a range of activities and social events.
 Our summer students have enjoyed pub nights, a night at the theatre, an evening of ping pong and have participated in a number of charity events including Big Bike for Heart and Stroke and a beach volleyball tournament.